Special Education Lawyer in Ocean County

 - Guardianship – A guardianship allows parents to continue to make important decisions regarding the health care and schooling of children older than 18 who have a mental illness, developmental disability, or other diminished capacity.
 A guardianship also enables a parent or other trusted representative to access an adult child’s information from banks, hospitals, and government agencies.
 We’ll answer your questions about guardianship and shepherd you or someone your family trusts through the application process.

 - Special Needs Trusts – A Special Needs Trust (SNT) provides a strategic plan to protect your child financially as he or she grows older.
 This type of trust is designed so that its assets are used solely for the benefit of an individual with a disability and are excluded from Medicaid rules.
 These trusts can be valuable in paying for living expenses, education, and medical care.
-We’ll help you establish a SNT for your child to be funded until your child reaches age 65.
+We’ll help you establish an SNT for your child to be funded until your child reaches age 65.

-At the Susan Clark Law Group LLC, we fight tirelessly for families of students in Ocean County area with special needs so that every child gets the education, accommodations, and services they’re entitled to receive.
+At the Susan Clark Law Group LLC, we fight tirelessly for families of students in the Ocean County area with special needs so that every child gets the education, accommodations, and services they’re entitled to receive.

 Whether you have questions about decisions that a school district has made about your child, want your child to have support services in a traditional public school classroom, or are considering placement in a different type of school setting, we’re here for you.